TomasHubelbauer/fragment/README.md

 - [ ] Add a mechanism for rendering raw HTML
 - [ ] Find out if it is possible to freeze the target to avoid it changed while being worked on in `reconcile` (rendering e.g. `count` invalid)
 - [ ] Set up a TypeScript type checking pipeline based on QR channel example
+- [ ] Introduce keys and use them in reconciliation to preserve elements across sets not shift attribute updates
+- [ ] Document performance monitoring approaches used to determine the performance characteristics of Fragments (space & time)